-For cookouts, potlucks, covered dish suppers, or a weeknight meal, Pineapple BBQ Baked Beans is the side dish to serve!
-Made with pineapple, brown sugar, and honey, with just the right amount of BBQ sauce and mustard, then topped with bacon these beans will be the first thing to disappear from the table.
+For cookouts, potlucks, or a weeknight meal, Pineapple BBQ Baked Beans is the side dish to serve!
+Made with pineapple, brown sugar, and honey, with just the right amount of spice, then topped with bacon, these beans will be the first thing to disappear from the table.

-Over the years it has become a running joke about how much my youngest son loves baked beans.
+Over the years, it has become a running joke about how much my youngest son loves baked beans.
 When he was little, Hunter would ask if we were having baked beans whenever we grilled out.
-In his mind, if we were having a cookout with burgers and dogs then his favorite side dish was sure to be part of the menu.
+In his mind, if we were having a cookout with burgers and dogs, then his favorite side dish would surely be part of the menu.

-Now, I’m not opposed to making baked beans for my sweet boy but honestly, after serving my much loved Bake Bean recipe for years, I decided it was time to change things up a bit.
+Now, I’m not opposed to making baked beans for my sweet boy, but honestly, after serving my much-loved Bake Bean recipe for years, I decided it was time to change things up a bit.
 I took the core ingredients of my traditional recipe and added a few new flavors.
-After a bit of experimentation, my Pineapple BBQ Baked Beans recipe was born.
-This past weekend I served them at Sunday supper and I can proudly report that these baked beans have been declared Hunter’s new favorite side dish!
+After some experimentation, my Pineapple BBQ Baked Beans recipe was born.

 What You’ll Need To Make Pineapple BBQ Baked Beans